If one is truly pro-choice and wishes to support women making any pregnancy decision, then Planned Parenthood is only meeting part of the need.

 Abortion providers like Planned Parenthood do not provide many resources for pregnant women who do not choose abortion.

 Now if a person is pro-abortion, then there is obviously ample reason to support Planned Parenthood.
 However, if one is truly pro-choice and wishes to support women making any pregnancy decision, then Planned Parenthood is only meeting part of the need.
 Women who choose abortion are certainly getting the services they need at Planned Parenthood.
 But what about those who choose to keep their child or place it for adoption?
+Is it logical to assume that there are 41 times as many women in need of abortion as there are in need of prenatal services?
+Especially in the low-income areas where one often finds Planned Parenthood?
 What material resources, counseling, parenting classes, and life support will they receive at the nation’s largest abortion provider?

 When looking at their annual report, the answer becomes clear: not much.